edgelesssys/contrast/docs/docs/architecture/attestation.md

 ### How can I verify the authenticity of Attestation Results?

 Attestation Results in Contrast are tied to cryptographic proofs generated and signed by the hardware itself.
-These proofs are then verified using public keys from trusted hardware vendors, ensuring that the results are not only accurate but also resistant to tampering.
+These proofs are then verified using public keys from trusted hardware vendors, ensuring that the results aren't only accurate but also resistant to tampering.
 For further authenticity verification, all of Contrast's code is reproducibly built, and the attestation evidence can be verified locally from the source code.

 ### How are Attestation Results used by Relying Parties?